Circumcentering Reflection Methods for Nonconvex Feasibility Problems: Introduction

 The aforementioned seminal work of Elser and Gravel \cite{GE} piqued the interests of Borwein and Sims, who in 2011 made the first rigorous attempt at analysing the behaviour of DR in the nonconvex setting of hypersurfaces \cite{BS}.
 The spiraling convergence pattern they observed characterizes performance when DR is applied to many other nonconvex hypersurface feasibility problems, which we recall in Section~\ref{s:hypersurfaces}.

 In the convex setting, the idea of \emph{circumcentering} with the reflections has been recently introduced \cite{bauschke2018circumcentermappings,bauschke2018circumcenters,behling2018linear,circumcentering}.
-Other methods have also been designed, based on using the spiral trajectory to predict future iterates \cite{poon2019trajectory}.
-What motivates the \emph{present} work is the ubiquity of apparent spiraling for \emph{nonconvex} problems \cite{AB,BLSSS,BS,Franklin,LLS,LSS}, and the appetizing prospect of accelerating convergence in the nonconvex setting.
+Other methods have also been designed, based on using the past performance to predict future iterates \cite{lindstrom2020computable,poon2019trajectory}.
+What motivates the \emph{present} work is the tendency of splitting methods to solve \emph{nonconvex} problems \cite{AB,BLSSS,BS,Franklin,LLS,LSS}, and the appetizing prospect of accelerating convergence in the nonconvex setting.

-So far, the only extensive theoretical analysis of centering outside of the convex setting is that of \cite{lindstrom2020computable}.
 For the more general monotone inclusion problem, Douglas--Rachford method is dual to the \emph{Alternating Direction Method of Multipliers} (\emph{ADMM}) \cite{Gabay,LSsurvey}.
-In this more general context, spiraling has also been observed for various problems \cite{poon2019trajectory}.
-This motivated the recent introduction of a novel primal/dual implementable centering method \cite{lindstrom2020computable} which is related to CRM through a Lyapunov function characterization.
+This motivated the recent introduction of a class of novel methods \cite{lindstrom2020computable} that, for some feasibility problems, includes CRM.
+The author introduced this class with the motivation of building algorithms that are primal/dual implementable.
+The simplest of them, $L_T$, may also be used for a feasibility problem.
+We will include it for comparison in our computed examples; for some problems, it exhibits apparently quadratic convergence, which is certainly interesting.
+However, as $L_T$ was derived through a somewhat different framework to what we develop here, we will not make a theoretical comparison to it.